act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 1

-This dark grey text is on a white background.
+This dark grey text has a contrast ratio of 12.6:1 on the white background.

 ```html
 <p style="color: #333; background: #FFF;">